Napreth/VideoSemanticRepresentation/docs/README_EN.md

 - Mean aggregation over the valid region of convolution results to obtain a per‑block feature vector

 ### **Version History**
+**v1.0.0 (2025-11-09)**
+Unified project architecture and command-line interface; finalized release of the feature extraction, caching, and retrieval system.

 **v0.3.1 (2025-11-09)**
 Fixes cache mis-hits caused by video hashing and improves cache index structure.